YosefLab/Compass/README.md

 ## Running COMPASS
 Broadly speaking, Compass takes in a gene expression matrix scaled by transcripts per million, and outputs a penalty reaction matrix, whereby higher scores correspond to a reaction being **less** likely.

-For every individual sample, Compass takes roughly 8 to 24 hours to calculate the reaction penalties (varying by machine).
-This can be expedited by running more than one process at once.

-In addition, Compass saves the results of all samples that it has already processed.
-Therefore, Compass can also be stopped and restarted after it is done processing a subset of samples.

 ### Running Compass (Simple)